 In March, 10 U-boats were being fitted with fixed radar-monitoring antennae and the Signals Branch was reporting on the addition of optical indicators to warning receivers so that “inaudible frequencies” showed up.
 On top of that, Fliegerführer Atlantik was warning of “an appreciable deterioration in the air situation over the Biscay area” because V./KG 40’s Ju 88 C-6 was proving inferior to the latest Allied types, leaving him unable adequately to protect U-boats on passage.

-During the summer of 1943 a new unit appeared under Fliegerführer Atlantik.
+Advice went out to all U-boats during the evening of 22 May that “the danger of being taken by surprise by locating [i.e. radar-equipped] aircraft is very great, especially at night”.
+During the summer a new unit appeared under Flifü Atlantik.
 For some time, Allied intelligence analysts, reliant on sporadic and limited information, were as unsure of its name as they were of its purpose.
 Its activities generally entailed an He 111 taking off from Bordeaux-Mérignac (or latterly Nantes) during the hours of darkness and spending about eight hours over Biscay before returning to base next morning.
 Deciphered messages and Y-Service monitoring occasionally revealed intended operations, largely through routine safety warnings to the Kriegsmarine and Flak that friendly aircraft would be crossing the coast at particular times.
 They also logged contacts with ground stations regarding intended landings but nothing seems to have been transmitted about any results achieved.
 That August, prisoners from KG 40 disclosed that a Ju 88 and an He 111 had been operating from Bordeaux/Mérignac since July, under the direct control of the German Air Ministry and charged with the observation of Allied Radio Traffic.

 continued on next page …